Yushi-Du/COLA_Code/README.md

 ### 📅 Upcoming
 - Code release for the core method
+- Code release sim2sim pipeline
-- Code release whole sim2sim pipeline
+- Code release whole sim2real pipeline

 ## Current Status
 🚧 **Work in Progress** - We are currently preparing the code for public release following our paper submission.
 Stay tuned for updates!